 Just like the Rolling Stones (I can't begin to count how many times they've announced farewell tours over the years) The McDonald's McRib is coming out of retirement for a limited time.
 According to McDonald's the fan-favorite is making its way across the entire nation this year.
-That's right, the McRib is going nationwide on December 2, 2020.
+That's right, the McRib is back baby for its 40th anniversary.

-For the first time in almost a decade, the saucy and tangy McRib is back in all McDonald's restaurants in the United States.
-Normally the fast food chain only released the beloved menu item to a few locations, prompting long lines, however this year due to the COVID-19 pandemic, McDonald's is bringing back the sandwich to all locations to abide by social distancing measures.
+Last year the saucy and tangy McRib was released in all McDonald's restaurants in the United States.
+Normally the fast food chain only released the beloved menu item to a few locations, prompting long lines, however this year due to the COVID-19 pandemic, McDonald's brought back the sandwich to all locations to abide by social distancing measures.

 What is a McDonald's McRib Sandwich?